ototo16138/learngit/readme.txt

-git is a version control system。 git is free software under the GPL。 git tracks changes of files.
+git is a version control system。 git is free software under the GPL。 git tracks changes. creat a new branch.